-“Inclusion of exotic ingredients, such as kangaroo, alligator, fava beans and lentils, adds another level of complexity to ensuring the diet is nutritious and healthy,” according to a December 2018 paper published by Dr. Stern and others.6
+But some of the foods contain “exotic ingredients, such as kangaroo, alligator, fava beans and lentils” — which “adds another level of complexity to ensuring the diet is nutritious and healthy,” according to a December 2018 paper published by Dr. Stern and others.5

 The paper explains that “exotic ingredients have different nutritional profiles and different digestibility than typical ingredients and have the potential to affect the metabolism of other nutrients.
 For example, the bioavailability of taurine is different when included in a lamb-based diet, compared with a chicken-based diet, and can be affected by the amount and types of fiber in the diet.”

 “Another puzzling aspect of the recent spike in DCM cases is that they have occurred just in the last few years,” the FDA says.